Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed typos related to example row handling (#1185).
 * Refactored usage of deprecated service in item actions menu for loggable entities.
 * Fixed typo in `loggableHistoryActionInternal` signature.
-* Minor cosmetical improvements for tree pages.
+* Minor cosmetic improvements for tree pages.
 * Fixed handling of multiple trees on same page.
 * Updated check to avoid dragging tree root nodes.
 * Updated logic for title and description field name determination.